-The Planning Department, with a District Local Technical Assistance Grant from the Pioneer Valley Planning Commission, is coordinating an update of the City’s Open Space and Recreation Plan.
-Targeted for completion by the end of the year, the plan will be guided by public visioning sessions that were held in June, an online survey that was available through July and a plan development committee, whose meetings are open to the public.
+The Planning Department, with a 2017 District Local Technical Assistance Grant from the Pioneer Valley Planning Commission, has coordinated an update of the City’s Open Space and Recreation Plan.
+The plan was guided by public visioning sessions that were held in June, an online survey that was available through July and a plan development committee, whose meetings were open to the public.

-The City’s current and expiring Open Space & Recreation Plan (2010) can be viewed here.
+The 2018 updated plan document is currently being finalized and will soon posted here for public review.
+The City’s previous and expiried Open Space & Recreation Plan (2010) can be viewed here.